hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 28

-O mankind, worship your Lord, Who created you and those before you, so that you may become righteous;
+O people, worship your Lord, Who created you and those before you, so that you may become righteous;

 # 29